pmonnin/dbpedia-ontologies-mining/README.md

     * *type* (string): type of the relationship.
 Possible values:
         * *CONFIRMED_DIRECT*: direct relationship already existing
         * *PROPOSED_INFERRED_TO_DIRECT*: relationship already existing as inferred, proposed to be changed to direct subsumption
-        * *PROPOSED_NEW*: relationship not existing inside DBPedia hierarchies
+        * *PROPOSED_NEW*: relationship not existing inside DBpedia ontologies
     * *bottom* (string): URI of the bottom object of the proposed subsumption
     * *top* (string): URI of the top object of the proposed subsumption
     * *values* (object): values of the proposed subsumption according to available evaluation strategies.
 Object written